- Recorded on: February 23, 2021

 What principles apply in relocation applications.
 [52:30]

-John-Paul Boyd, QC is a family law arbitrator, mediator, and parenting coordinator.
+John-Paul Boyd, KC is a family law arbitrator, mediator, and parenting coordinator.
 He is a member of the bars of Alberta and British Columbia, and counsel to the Calgary family law firm Wise Scheible Barkauskas.
 John-Paul practiced family law in Vancouver for 14 years before taking a position as the executive director of the Canadian Research Institute for Law and the Family, a non-profit organization affiliated with the University of Calgary.
-He returned to private practice in 2018 and was appointed Queen’s Counsel in 2019.
+He returned to private practice in 2018 and was appointed King’s Counsel in 2019.
 He writes and speaks frequently on family law topics for a range of audiences.

 "I appreciate the straightforward language used to discuss the legal issues, as it makes the information easier to understand."